cypik/terraform-azure-labels/README.md

 - This module currently does not provide any outputs.

 # Examples
-For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.
+For detailed examples on how to use this module, please refer to the '[example](https://github.com/cypik/terraform-azure-labels/blob/master/_master)' directory within this repository.

 ## Authors
 Your Name